 Key Factors to Look for in Lesser-Known Energy Stocks

-Once you’ve had success investing in some of the well-known names in energy, you may decide to venture out into lesser-known opportunities looking for larger gains.
+Once you’ve had success investing in some of the well-known names in the energy sector, you may decide to venture out into lesser-known opportunities looking for larger gains.
 Of course, doing so will come with an added level of risk, but the allure of big potential gains can be hard to resist.
-If you’re going to make investments in lesser-known companies, these tips will help:
+If you’re going to make investments in lesser-known energy companies, these tips will help:

 - Dig Into Financial Data.
-Even if a company is producing oil, solar panels, or some other energy product, they may not be producing enough to stay afloat.
+Even if a company is producing crude oil, technology to tap into renewable energy sources, or some other energy product, they may not be producing enough to stay afloat.
 Dig into the past four financial reports released by the company, looking specifically for net cash from operations and total cash and cash equivalents.
 Growth in these key areas are a strong indication that the company is doing well financially.
+Due to the high volatility associated with the energy industry, it is imperative that any company you invest in has a strong balance sheet.

 - Make Sure the Company Is Profitable.
-Profitability isn’t easy to come by in the energy sector, and many young companies in the space will never reach it.
-So, while you dig into the financial data, look for net earnings to ensure that the company is profitable.
+Profitability isn’t easy to come by in the energy sector, and many young energy companies will never reach it.
+So, while you dig into the balance sheet, look for net earnings to ensure that the company is profitable or near profitability.

 - Involvement in Clean Energy.
-Fossil fuels aren’t going anywhere any time soon.
-However, as the clean energy movement continues to gain steam, the likely result is that demand for oil will fall over the long term, leading to lower prices.
-Savvy energy companies, including all the largest companies in the space, are venturing into the clean energy subsector.
-Those that do not are failing to hedge their bets in the face of an energy revolution, which could lead to long-term losses.
+Crude oil isn’t going anywhere any time soon.
+However, as the renewable energy movement continues to gain steam, the likely result is that demand for crude oil will fall over the long term, leading to lower energy prices.
+Savvy energy companies, including all the largest companies in the space, are venturing into the renewable energy subsector.
+Those that do not adjust their business model are failing to hedge their bets in the face of a renewable energy revolution, which could lead to long-term losses.

-As the energy sector continues to evolve, and savvy investors place educated bets on the right companies, more and more millionaires will be made.
-However, it’s important to keep in mind that not all energy companies are created equal, and if you’re a beginner investor or just getting your feet wet in the energy sector, it’s wise to tread lightly.
+As the energy sector continues to evolve, and savvy investors place educated bets on the right energy companies, more and more millionaires will be made.
+However, it’s important to keep in mind that not all energy stocks are created equal, and if you’re just entering the stock market or beginning to get your feet wet in the energy sector, it’s wise to tread lightly.

-When making an investment in an energy stock, pay close attention to the company’s financial well-being, production, and profitability.
+When making an investment in an energy stock, pay close attention to the company’s balance sheet, production, profitability, free cash flow, and business model.
 Moreover, a keen eye for trends in the sector as a whole as well as the broader economy will assist in making educated investment decisions.

 Do you invest in the energy sector?
 What is your favorite energy stock?